Goliath Season 3: A Means to an End

 Amazon Studios

 Post-production had played with colour in previous seasons of Goliath, although I don’t recall it being particularly successful.
-Some standalone shots in Season 1 were sickly oversaturated in greens and yellows.
-But they certainly got it right this time round.
+Some standalone shots in Season 1 were sickly oversaturated in green and yellow.
+But they certainly got it right this time.

 On with the story…